manjinder-bittmax/coinmax-docs/index.rst

 ..
-Bittmax documentation master file, created by sphinx-quickstart on Mon Sep 24 15:24:57 2018.
+Coinmax documentation master file, created by sphinx-quickstart on Mon Sep 24 15:24:57 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ###################################
-Welcome to Bittmax's documentation!
+Welcome to Coinmax's documentation!
 ###################################

 .. toctree::